This section is for developers who want to find out more about how to integrate a website, app or e-commerce system with

 - Content preview apps.
 How to make use of the content "time machine" feature, including a simple example.

 The following explains each part of this section in more detail.

-This section takes developers through what will typically be their first step in a project: creating content types.
+This section takes developers through what will typically be their first step in a project: creating content type schemas.
 These will usually be based on designs and wireframes from the creative team.
 Content type schema development involves creating a JSON schema that describes the content, breaking it down into its component parts: such as text, images and video elements and applying business rules, such as field validation.
 In the content type schema section we go through the structure of schemas in detail, including examples of each property type and validation and provide some complete examples.
 We also show how to use the new schema editor to quickly create schemas.